 The OTE soon comes to Harvard Road, about 5 miles from its eventual terminus.
 Though the trail ends here, there are two separate, completed trail segments further north.
 The closest to Harvard is Steelyard Commons, a 1-mile section that is being extended in 2017 another 1.9-miles to the north.
 It will be just short of the Scranton Flats segment, which is .6-mile long and the furthest completed northern section.

 About 1/2-mile north of Scranton Flats will be the future Canal Basin Park, the Ohio & Erie Towpath's northern terminus.
 Though the towpath will end there, a connector to Lake Erie is already in the works for the OTE.
 The Centennial Lake Link Trail will make that final connection.

 Recent construction of the Lake Link Trail (2017), a .4-mile finished segment, extends from the southern end of Scranton Flats over to Columbus Road.
 When completed, this will be the connector for riders looking to dip their wheels in the lake to officially end their cross-state ride.

-But completion for the Cleveland-area towpath & OTE is a few years away, 2020.
+But completion for the Cleveland-area towpath & OTE is a couple of years away, 2020.
 So for now, brave riders itching to complete their rides will have to take to Cleveland streets to do so.